MicrosoftDocs/dataexplorer-docs/data-explorer/using-metrics.md

 ## Supported Azure Data Explorer metrics

 The Azure Data Explorer metrics give insight into both overall performance and use of your resources, as well as information about specific actions, such as ingestion or query.
 The metrics in this article have been grouped by usage type.
+The types of metrics are: [Cluster metrics](#cluster-metrics), [Export metrics](#export-metrics), [Ingestion metrics](#ingestion-metrics), [Query metrics](#query-metrics), and [Streaming ingest metrics](#streaming-ingest-metrics).

 For an alphabetical list of Azure Monitor's metrics for Azure Data Explorers, see [supported Azure Data Explorer cluster metrics](/azure/azure-monitor/platform/metrics-supported#microsoftkustoclusters).